aws-actions/setup-sam/README.md

 Action to set up [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-reference.html#serverless-sam-cli) and add it to the `PATH`.

-This Action enables you to run AWS SAM CLI commands in order to build, package, and deploy [serverless applications](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) as part of your workflow.
+This action enables you to run AWS SAM CLI commands in order to build, package, and deploy [serverless applications](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) as part of your workflow.

-Requires Python 3.6+.
+Requires Python 3.7+.

 ## Example